Reverse Mortgage Pros and Cons: The Downsides & Drawbacks

 The pros of a reverse mortgage

-These can include an upfront lump-sum payment, regular monthly checks or a standby line of credit that can be used whenever a borrower needs it.
+These can include an upfront lump-sum payment, regular monthly checks, or a standby line of credit that can be used whenever a borrower needs it.

 The cons of a reverse mortgage

 Finally, reverse mortgages can be complicated and have some disadvantages.
-Like with other financial products, there is a lot of information to learn and keep track of, which may turn some seniors off the idea behind getting such a loan.
-In that event, the best thing you can do if still considering getting one is to ask as many questions from professionals as possible, and to make sure your family and any other people potentially affected by the transaction are fully aware of what you intend to do.
+Like with other financial products, there is a lot of information to learn and keep track of, which may turn some seniors off the idea of getting such a loan.
+In that event, the best thing you can do if still considering getting one is to ask as many questions from professionals as possible and to make sure your family and any other people potentially affected by the transaction are fully aware of what you intend to do.

-Arm yourself with good information so that if you do decide to avail yourself of the potential benefits, you know exactly what you’re getting into and what you need to do to keep the loan in good standing.
+Arm yourself with good information so that if you decide to avail yourself of the potential benefits, you know exactly what you’re getting into and what you need to do to keep the loan in good standing.

 |